Why buy a flying toy?

 - Design: “Flying toys” covers a very broad range of toys.
-This can include everything from traditional unpowered frisbees, toy planes or helicopters, and other airborne toys.
-But it can also include RC planes and drones.
+This can include everything from traditional unpowered frisbees to toy planes, helicopters, and other airborne toys.
+But it can also include remote-controlled planes and drones.

 - Durability: Unsurprisingly, kids can be rough on toys, especially younger kids.
 So, always check to ensure that a toy is durable enough to handle whatever a child can dish out.

 - Safety: Especially when you’re shopping for smaller children, be sure that any toy is free from choking hazards or sharp edges that could pose a safety risk.
 Age-appropriate toys are important for safety.